luismibaro/java-advanced-oop/Module_2/Defensive_programming-Error_handling/First-The_concept_of_errors_in_programming-Exceptions/README.md

 **Checked Exceptions**.
 The compiler checks the code and signals that something is not right and that it needs to be handled.

+## VIDEO:Unchecked-exceptions-in-action
 **Unchecked Exceptions**.
-Not checked by the compiler.
-Anything that is not correct will pass on to the runtime.
+- Not checked by the compiler.
+- Detected by Java runtime.
+- Also know as runtime exceptions.

+Checked exceptions
+Caught, declared, or thrown from code using the Throws keyword.